-He is a Full Member of the Polish Academy of Sciences, a society of 350 leading Polish scholars.
-He has been elected president of the Poznań Branch of the Polish Academy of Sciences for the terms 2011-2014 and 2015-2018.
+He is Vice President of the Polish Academy of Sciences and a Full Member of the Academy.
+He has been president of the Poznań Branch of the Polish Academy of Sciences in years 2011-2018.
 In 2015 he was also elected chairman of the Committee on Informatics of the Polish Academy of Sciences.
 Since 2013 he is a member of the Informatics Section of Academia Europaea.

 Roman Słowiński has conducted extensive research on methodology and techniques of intelligent decision support where he combines Operational Research and Artificial Intelligence.
 His particular interest is focused on: addressing robustness issues in decision analysis; ordinal data mining; preference learning; modeling of uncertainty and imprecision in decision problems; rough set theory; fuzzy set theory; evolutionary multiobjective optimization; project scheduling, including multiple category resources, multiple job modes, multiple criteria and uncertainty; decision support in medicine, technology, economics and environmental studies.

 He has been holder of European Chair at the University of Paris Dauphine, and invited professor at the Swiss Federal Institute of Technology in Lausanne, the University of Catania, Polytech’Mons, University of Michigan-Ann Arbor, Yokohama National University, Université Laval-Québec, University of Missouri-Columbia, University of Osaka, Polytech’Tours, Ecole Centrale Paris, and others.